xwmx/nb/README.md

 </p>

 [Settings](#%EF%B8%8F-set--settings) are set in the `~/.nbrc` configuration file using environment variables.
-Settings can be set through the `nb` using [`set` & `settings`](#%EF%B8%8F-set--settings) or by assigning a value to the variable directly in the `~/.nbrc` file, which can be opened in your `$EDITOR` with [`nb settings edit`](#settings).
+Settings can be set through `nb` using [`set` & `settings`](#%EF%B8%8F-set--settings) or by assigning a value to the variable directly in the `~/.nbrc` file, which can be opened in your `$EDITOR` with [`nb settings edit`](#settings).